Farenheith/strict-unit-tests/README.md

   });
 ```

-As you can see, is very straight forward guideline for unit tests.
+As you can see, it's a very straight forward guideline for unit tests.
 There are elements used in the completed example not discussed before, but they are very simple:
 * getFakeInstance: it creates and object with the same method of the informed class, but all throwing error;
 * Also, we used traditional it, as we have scoped variable for the target.

+I hope this can be useful for you!

+Cheers!